 What Is Considered Theft Under Singapore Law?

 Theft, as defined under Section 378 of the Penal Code, refers to dishonestly taking another person’s property without consent and permanently depriving them of it.
-In simpler terms, this means taking something that does not belong to you without permission or intention to return it.
+In simpler terms, this means taking something that does not belong to you without permission or the intention to return it.

 There are different types of theft according to Singapore’s law and each carries different levels of severity depending on the circumstances.
 Common types of theft in Singapore include: